stevecochrane/andy-wowhol/README.md

 # andy-wowhol

-A silly toy Node app where you input a World of Warcraft realm name and character name, and it then displays that character's avatar in an Andy Warhol pop art style.
+A silly toy Node app where you input a World of Warcraft realm name and character name, and it then displays that character's avatar in an Andy Warhol pop art style with CSS color filters.
 This was done to learn more about building applications with Node and Express, and to try making something with the Battle.net API.

 A lot of this was learned from the excellent book [Web Development with Node & Express](http://shop.oreilly.com/product/0636920032977.do) by Ethan Brown.

 ### Setup

-If you want to run this locally you'll need to register for a [Battle.net API](https://dev.battle.net/) account.
-The app expects there to be a `credentials.js` file in the base directory with the API key and secret, which should look like this:
+If you want to run this locally you'll need to register for a [Battle.net API](https://dev.battle.net/) account and make an application.
+The app expects there to be a `credentials.js` file in the base directory with the application's API key and secret, which should look like this:

 ```javascript
 module.exports = {